54chi/alexa-skills/hopperDeals/README.md

 For educational purposes only.
 All data stored and retrieved will never be sold nor used for anything really.
 Analytics may be captured on the Hopper site, but they will be for the Alexa skill, not individual users.

 Keep in mind that Hopper deals are basically crowd-sourced, so it can't guarantee you the best deal ever, though it will consistently recommend you better deals than average travel sites (IMHO).
-If there is demand/need for it, I may upgrade the email link to redirect you to a booking site (e.g. skyscanner's or google's) so you get the most accurate price, along other alternatives.
+If there is demand/need for it, I'll upgrade the email link to redirect you to a booking site (e.g. skyscanner's or google's), but for now it's up to you to go check the deals yourself.

-I may also like to offer some airbnb options through their API (https://api.airbnb.com/), but I'm not totally sure how to do the UX for the interaction yet (e.g. my own preference is to pick a place NEAR a specific place I want to visit -- e.g. within a city, but that is not too expensive nor in a dangerous area).
+Alexa skill for cities is currently constrained to US only.
+I may add my own list later, but I need to build the different ways to call for cities, e.g. "Mexico D.F" vs "Mexico City", all those "Saint" vs "St.", dashes, commas, apostrophes, etc. etc.

+PS.
+The skill secretly supports cities as destinations, but the results are not as good (e.g. 10 results for the same airlines, with the same price but different days, which is not what I wanted, user-experience wise).

+PS2.
+Kayak just published its own official skill.

 For reporting bugs or suggestions, please email 54chiMaster@gmail.com